-Racism is a problem in the eating disorder community.
-The media, doctors, and therapists assume that eating disorders look like a thin white teen.
+Racism is a problem in the eating disorder community, and it can be a contributor, maybe even a cause of eating disorders.
+Racism causes tremendous stress for the people who experience it.
+Additionally, the media, doctors, and therapists rarely recognize that eating disorders are at least as common in non-white communities.
 Treatment centers, researchers, books, and articles about eating disorders are predominantly white-oriented.

 Discrimination against Black people runs deep in healthcare and society.
 As a result, many people of color will never gain a mental health diagnosis or receive treatment.
 And racism means it’s unlikely they will get an eating disorder diagnosis.

-There are several issues that affect the identification and treatment of eating disorders in Black people:
+There are several ways that racism affects eating disorder identification and treatment in Black people:

 - There is very little research on eating disorders in any community.

 - Most eating disorder research participants, professionals, and researchers are white.